 In time, we hope to know exactly how the pleasure generators work together to create pleasure and, importantly, what puts a person into a state where pleasure is no longer present.
 Understanding the wanting side would also help us understand addiction better, and understanding the pleasure-liking side may also give a bit more insight into happiness.

-This article was originally published in the Fall 2012 issue of Brain World Magazine.
+This article was first published in Brain World Magazine’s Fall 2012 issue.